mc-imperial/gpuverify/Documentation/basic_usage.rst

 verification succeeds, the tool will report that the kernel has been verified as free from the types of defects which GPUVerify can check for.
-This verification result can be trusted, modulo bugs in GPUVerify and known sources of unsoundness in the tool.
+This verification result can be trusted, modulo bugs in GPUVerify and known sources of unsoundness in the tool (see :doc:`limitations`).

-.. todo:: In due course this
-  documentation will be updated to describe potential sources of unsoundness.

 In verify mode, any defects reported by GPUVerify are **possible** defects.
 If the kernel contains loops there is a high chance that